aegir-project/documentation/install/system-requirements.rst

 Web server
 ----------

 You will need at least one dedicated web server, running Apache.
-We generally work with Apache 2 but we should be compatible with the 1.x series.
+We generally work with Apache 2.
 Aegir also supports the Nginx web server, but requires at least version 0.7.66 or newer.
 Since Nginx doesn't provide php-cgi or php-fpm (recommended) modules, you will need to install and run php-fpm server separately.
 You can find useful examples and tips in the third party Barracuda installer available at the barracuda project page.
 N.B.: This third party installer is not supported by the core Aegir developers, but you can find helpful community support at the boa group.

-PHP 5.2 and 5.3
+PHP
 ---------------

-Aegir depends on Drush 4.x, which requires PHP 5.2 or higher.
-Aegir 2.x depends on a minimun of Drush 5.10 (though Drush 6 is recommended), which requires PHP 5.3 or higher.
+Aegir depends on Drush 6.5.0, which requires PHP 5.3 or higher.
 You also need to have the command-line version of PHP to run Drush properly, and the MySQL extensions for PHP.
-Given that PHP 5.2 has been deprecated since July 2010, we suggest using PHP 5.3 if possible.
-Note that while Drupal 6.x and above support PHP 5.3, some contributed third-party modules may still have problems with this version.
-Most often these cause warnings that can be safely ignored.
-Aegir and Drush themselves have no known outstanding PHP 5.3 compatibility issues, although you could have a lot of warnings in Drupal 6 due to ereg deprecation, see this issue for details.
-If you need to host Drupal 5.x sites, note that Drupal 5.x is not compatible with PHP 5.3 and above, and most likely never will be.
-See http://drupal.org/node/360605 (amongst other issues) for details.
-As such, Aegir has dropped support for Drupal 5 in versions 2.0+.

 Database server
 ---------------